Gallery owner and interior designer James Yarosh photographed with his painting series, A Family Portrait

-Since 2016, the gallery's 20th anniversary, Yarosh re-examined the idea of gallery openings and began hosting invitational fine-art and design-themed salon events to open his new gallery hangings.
-The limited-space events become invitational gallery dinner parties that foster more intimate conversations and greater understandings of the arts and what inspires those who create it.
-Interior design partners have included trunk shows with iconic fabric houses Luigi Bevilacqua, Clarence House, Dedar, Fortuny and Hermès with industry leaders as special guests to include Mary Beth Brown and Wendy Dreer.
-Artist meet-and-greet evenings have included Clarence House’s art director Kazumi Yoshida and his original drawings for his fabric designs as well as the Ringling Art professor and New Master's Academy painting instructor, artist Iliya Mirochnik for a from-the-artist's-studio event, including Mirochnik’s recent works inspired from his travels in Austria.
-Those interested in attending a James Yarosh Gallery Salon evening should email the gallery with their contact information.
+In 2016, the gallery’s 20th anniversary, Yarosh re-examined the idea of gallery openings and began hosting invitational fine art and design-themed salon events to open new gallery hangings.
+The limited-space events became invitational gallery dinner parties that fostered more intimate conversations and greater understanding of the arts and what inspires those who create it.
+Interior design partners have included trunk shows with iconic fabric houses Luigi Bevilacqua, Clarence House, Dedar, Fortuny and Hermès, featuring industry leaders as special guests.
+Artist meet-and-greet evenings have included Clarence House’s art director Kazumi Yoshida and his original drawings for his fabric designs as well as the Ringling Art professor and New Master's Academy painting instructor, artist Iliya Mirochnik for a from-the-artist's-studio event that included an in gallery painting demonstration and works inspired from his travels in Austria.

-Over his decades in business, Yarosh has participated in various charity designer show houses, including Kips Bay, Mansion in May, Twin Maples, and Stately Homes by the Sea.
-He was awarded the largest second-floor space, the atrium at the Blairsden Mansion in Peapack-Gladstone, New Jersey to present "An Art Collector's Sanctuary" as part of the 2014 Mansion in May's designer show house.
-The gallery’s interior design presentation offering the idea of living with art was a perfect fit for the sky light lit room without windows that became a gallery in the round within the 63,000-square-foot Beaux-Arts estate by architects Carrère and Hastings, who also designed the New York Public Library, The Frick Collection and Neue museums.
-The event attracted over 30,000 guests and raised over 2 million dollars for charity.
+Over his decades in business, Yarosh has participated in various charity designer show houses, including Kips Bay, Mansion in May, Twin Maples and Stately Homes by the Sea.
+He was awarded the largest second-floor space—the atrium at the Blairsden Mansion in Peapack-Gladstone, New Jersey, which he conceived as “An Art Collector’s Sanctuary”—as part of the 2014 Mansion in May Designer Show House.
+The gallery’s interior design presentation offering the idea of living with art was a perfect fit for the skylight-lit room without windows that became a gallery in the round within the 63,000-square-foot Beaux-Arts estate by architects Carrère and Hastings, who also designed the New York Public Library, The Frick Collection and Neue museums.
+The event attracted over 30,000 guests and raised over $2 million dollars for charity.